 Born in England to an American father of Polish and Russian descent and a Tanzanian mother, Clea was raised in England, East Africa and both coasts of the United States as her parents made documentary films.
 She now writes fiction.
 Her first novel, Freezing, was published by Severn House in 2011 and by Éditions Héloïse d’Ormesson in translation in 2012 when it was nominated for French ELLE's Prix des Lectrices.

-Clea's Jayne & Steelie Series will be published in 2024 by HarperCollins Avon in a three-book deal, continuing into 2025.
-The Jayne & Steelie Series audiobooks will be published in translation in a five-country, three-book deal with Audible for Spanish, French, German, Italian and Portuguese.
-May 2024 will also see two of Clea's novels published in translation: Freezing as THE BONE LANGUAGE by Eksmo and SURFACING by Éditions Héloïse d’Ormesson.
+Silent Evidence, the first book in Clea's Jayne and Steelie Series was published in August 2024 by HarperCollins UK's Avon imprint as part of a three-book deal, continuing into 2025, with Deadly Evidence slated for April and the newly-announced Bones of Evidence to follow.
+The Jayne and Steelie Series audiobooks are being published in translation in a five-country, three-book deal with Audible for Spanish, French, German, Italian and Portuguese.
+2024 also saw two of Clea's novels published in translation: Freezing as The Bone Language by Eksmo and Surfacing, the sequel to the French Freezing by Éditions Héloïse d’Ormesson.

 Clea is represented by Anna Soler-Pont and Carla Briner of Pontas Literary & Film Agency